Harpur Edge Book Club

 Each year a text written by a Harpur College alumna/us or faculty member is selected and read and discussed by a group of students.

-We are excited to announce the Harpur Edge Book Club selection for fall 2020 is:
+We are excited to announce the Harpur Edge Book Club selection for spring 2022 is:

 How to participate